jwstegemann/fritz2/www/src/pages/docs/20_Render HTML.md

 ## Set Your Attributes

-To create rich html-interfaces you will want to use a variety of attributes.
+To create rich HTML interfaces you will want to use a variety of attributes.
 In fritz2 there are several easy ways to achieve this depending on your use case.

-You can set all html-attributes inside the `Tag`'s content by calling a function of the according name.
-Every standard html attribute has two functions.
+You can set all HTML attributes inside the `Tag`'s content by calling a function of the according name.
+Every standard HTML attribute has two functions.
 One sets a static value every time the element is re-rendered, the second collects dynamic data coming from a `Flow`.
 When coming from a `Flow`, the attribute's value will be updated in the DOM whenever a new value appears on the `Flow` without having to re-render the whole element: